 - The Project Network Isolation option is enabled.

 systemproject overrides the Project Network Isolation option so that it can communicate with other projects, collect logs, and check health.

-Non-administrative users are only authorized for project access after an administrator explicitly adds them to the project’s Members tab.
+Non-administrative users are only authorized for project access after an administrator, cluster owner or cluster member explicitly adds them to the project’s Members tab.